reegen66/gprsa/README.md

 If you encounter any issues:

 - Ensure your GitHub token has the necessary permissions to create repositories.
-- Check that your `.env` file is in the correct location and contains the right information.
+- Check that your `.gprsa` file is in the correct location and contains the right information.
 - Make sure you have a stable internet connection.

 ## Contributing